USB to CAN Firmware Flashing

 Application: Klipper

-- Fourth type: No ID prompt, usually because the klipper is occupied, the CAN0 rate of the host computer is incorrect, or there is a wiring anomaly
+will not display an ID - Fourth case: No ID is prompted, usually because it is occupied by Klipper, the CAN0 speed of the host computer is incorrect, or there is a wiring issue

 -